lathonez/clicker/README.md

 npm start         # start the application (ionic serve)
 ```

+Running as root?
+You probably shouldn't be.
+If you need to do this, do `npm run postinstall` after `npm install`. #111 for more info.

 ## Run Unit Tests
 ```bash
 npm test          # run unit tests